Bahaa29/IntertSales/README.md

 # World Intertnet Sales
 ## Overview

-This an End to End project about world internet sales i start from read the requirment then full the use cases and start work with the data and the last step is try to have insight from the data and built the final report
+This an End to End project about world internet sales the data is AdventureWorks ,download it and start from read the requirment then full the use cases and start work with the data and the last step is try to have insight from the data and built the final report

 ## Data Source